[This delightful thematic collection was assembled by Keith Downing (Editor of Railway Philately), to whom we owe our thanks for sharing it with us.]

 There are further stamps which look at more developed toy trains:

-There are stamps with pictures of toy trains for babies, toy trains for youngsters, and stamps with pictures of modellers playing with toy trains, boats and planes.
+There are stamps with pictures of toy trains for babies (imprinted on a piece of postal stationery from Czechoslovakia), stamps from Korea showing toy trains for youngsters, and stamps from Russia with pictures of modellers playing with toy trains, boats and planes.

 |Toy Train for Babies(Czechoslovakia)||Push-toy Train(Korea)||Modellers' Club(Russia)|

-The (unknown) author of this thematic collection included the following item in his/her collection.
-It is the box lid from a model train set made by MÄRKLIN, the German company (founded in 1859) which was famous for making all kinds of toy and model trains and railway layouts.
+The final item in this most attractive display is a stamp booklet cover from Germany showing a model train set made by MÄRKLIN, the German company (founded in 1859) which was famous for making all kinds of toy and model trains and railway layouts.